-During 2021, the Remuneration Committee, with the assistance of WTW, reviewed the comparator group developed in 2019 to ensure it was still reflecting the Corporation's recruitment market.
-Following the review, the majority of companies from the previous comparator group were kept, and a few new comparators were added to the group.
-The updated comparator group was used to benchmark the compensation of the Named Executive Officers along with a review of market practices for short-term incentive plans in 2021.
+During 2022, the Human Resources and Compensation Committee, with the assistance of WTW, reviewed the comparator group developed in 2019 to ensure it was still reflecting the Corporation's recruitment market.
+Following the review, the majority of companies from the previous comparator group were kept, and two comparators were removed from the group as they are no longer publicly traded.
+The updated comparator group was used to benchmark the compensation of the Named Executive Officers along with a review of market practices for short-term incentive plans in 2022.
 The comparator group is one of several important components of input that the Committee utilizes to make informed pay decisions and was developed based on the following selection criteria, reflecting the market for executive talent:

-- A mix of Canadian and U.S publicly traded companies to recognize the Corporation's significant revenues and assets across both Canada and the U.S. - Companies within the material and industrial sectors - Companies that are generally comparable in size and complexity to the Corporation in terms of revenue and total enterprise value (i.e. around 1/3rd to 3 times the size of the Corporation)
+- A mix of Canadian and U.S. publicly traded companies to recognize the Corporation's significant revenues and assets across both Canada and the U.S. - Companies within the material and industrial sectors - Companies that are generally comparable in size and complexity to the Corporation in terms of revenue and total enterprise value (i.e., around 1/3rd to 3 times the size of the Corporation)

-The following table presents the list of 20 companies composing the comparator group:
+The following table presents the list of 18 companies composing the comparator group:

-Canadian Comparators (11 companies) U.S. Comparators (9 companies) Canfor Corporation Armstrong World Industries, Inc. Cascades Inc. Gibraltar Industries, Inc. Doman Building Materials Group Ltd. Koppers Holdings Inc. Intertape Polymer Group Inc. Masonite International Corporation Methanex Corporation Saia, Inc. Mullen Group Ltd. Simpson Manufacturing Co., Inc. Richelieu Hardware Ltd. The Greenbrier Companies, Inc. Russel Metals Inc. U.S. Concrete, Inc.(1) TFI International Inc. Werner Enterprises, Inc. Toromont Industries Ltd. Winpak Ltd.
+Canadian Comparators (10 companies) U.S. Comparators (8 companies) Canfor Corporation Armstrong World Industries, Inc. Cascades Inc. Gibraltar Industries, Inc. Doman Building Materials Group Ltd. Koppers Holdings Inc. Methanex Corporation Masonite International Corporation Mullen Group Ltd. Saia, Inc. Richelieu Hardware Ltd. Simpson Manufacturing Co., Inc. Russel Metals Inc. The Greenbrier Companies, Inc. TFI International Inc. Werner Enterprises, Inc. Toromont Industries Ltd. Winpak Ltd.